pyGirrafe/Commune-Scraping-Chabot.1.0.1/README.md

 ## Acknowledgments

-- Thanks to [Name of Library/Tool] for providing the web scraping functionality.
+- Thanks to Beautifulsoup ad Langchain for providing the web scraping functionality.